Pet sitting that caters to your cat’s temperament!

 A: Yes!
 Please contact us to set up a phone appointment.

 Q: What about keys?

-A: We like to keep two copies of a key on file for our regular clients, please have them ready at the initial consultation to avoid extra trips.
+A: Ideally you can provide a digital code or lockbox on site.
+If not available we need to keep two copies of a key on file for our regular clients, please have them ready at the initial consultation to avoid extra trips.

 Q: I can’t get two copies?
 Now what?